This website uses cookies to help you make the most of your visit.

 Principle 1.
 Governance

-The pharmacy generally manages the risks associated with its services to make sure people receive appropriate care.
-Its team members do not always take the correct action to protect people’s private information appropriately.
+The pharmacy manages the risks associated with its services to make sure people receive appropriate care.
 Members of the pharmacy team follow written procedures to make sure they work safely, and they complete tasks in the right way.
 They discuss their mistakes so that they can learn from them.
-Team members understand their role in protecting vulnerable people.
+Team members understand their role in protecting vulnerable people and they keep people’s personal information safe.

 Principle 2.
 Staff